 - Add the reishi powder to your smoothie.

-- Add fresh mushrooms to soups.
+- Put fresh mushrooms in soups.

 - Grill the mushrooms for a side dish.